aaaandrea/asteroids/docs/build_notes.md

-# Goals
-This project is meant to work through Webpack installation, testing JavaScript code using window.x = x, and render information from JavaScript objects on a page.
-Finally, it will use Canvas.js to draw objects.

 ## Webpack
 ### Background
 Without Webpack, we could write multiple files into the head HTML documents such that the browser could execute each one in order like so: